 ASL has been an SSC member since 2020 which helps us to establish consistency on sourcing and labelling across the seafood industry and improve policy alignment with our customers and suppliers.
-Our Responsible Sourcing Policy is built upon the SSC codes and outlines the requirement for all seafood sources to be risk assessed in terms of sustainability to always ensure responsible procurement.
-ASL is an active member in both the Steering Group and the Codes Accountability Working Group.
+Our Responsible Sourcing Policy is built upon the SSC codes and outlines the requirement for all seafood sources to be risk assessed in terms of sustainability to ensure responsible procurement at all times.